gorango/flowcraft/docs/src/api/orchestrators.md

 ## `DefaultOrchestrator` Class

 The `DefaultOrchestrator` is the default orchestrator that executes a workflow from start to finish, but can gracefully pause when encountering wait nodes or awaiting subflows.
-It replaces the `RunToCompletionOrchestrator` for better support of human-in-the-loop workflows.

 ### `constructor()`